percona/percona-xtrabackup/doc/source/glossary.rst

    datadir
     The directory in which the database server stores its databases.
 Most Linux distribution use :file:`/var/lib/mysql` by default.

+   xbstream
+     To support simultaneous compression and streaming, a new custom streaming format called xbstream was introduced to XtraBackup in addition to the TAR format.

    ibdata
      Default prefix for tablespace files, e.g. :file:`ibdata1` is a 10MB  autoextensible file that |MySQL| creates for the shared tablespace by default.